shaneoh10/ms3-precise-calibration/README.md

 Both the landing page and the employee application are designed to be easy to navigate, with all information presented in a clean manner so that users will have a familiar and enjoyable experience.

 I have structured the website with:
-- A brand logo on the top left of the page and a navbar to the right whic is common to most websites
+- A brand logo on the top left of the page and a navbar to the right which is common to most websites
 - A collapsible navbar with a hamburger icon for smaller screen sizes
 - Navbar common to all pages - items displayed on navbar depending on access level (supervisor access)
 - Main content written with MaterializeCSS for structure and responsive design